makew0rld/gemget/README.md

   -i, --insecure           Skip checking the cert

   -m, --max-size string    Set the file size limit.
 Any download that exceeds this size will
-                           cause an Error output and be deleted.
+                           cause an Info output and be deleted.
                            Leaving it blank or setting to zero bytes will result in no limit.
+                           This flag is ignored when outputting to stdout.
                            Format: <num> <optional-byte-size>
                            Examples: 423, 32 KiB, 20 MB, 22 MiB, 10 gib, 3M

+  -t, --max-time uint      Set the downloading time limit, in seconds.
+Any download that
+                           takes longer will cause an Info output and be deleted.

   -o, --output string      Output path, for when there is only one URL.
                            '-' means stdout and implies --quiet.